 By Jody Berger

-The Stanford Neurosciences Institute is elevating three research programs to become the flagship Big Ideas collaborations focusing on brain rejuvenation, neurotechnology and decision-making.
+The Wu Tsai Neurosciences Institute is elevating three research programs to become the flagship Big Ideas collaborations focusing on brain rejuvenation, neurotechnology and decision-making.

-For anyone who ever dreamed of growing younger, or at least wished they could stop getting older, the Stanford Neurosciences Institute has a team of researchers on the case for you.
+For anyone who ever dreamed of growing younger, or at least wished they could stop getting older, the Wu Tsai Neurosciences Institute has a team of researchers on the case for you.

-The Brain Rejuvenation Project is just one of three ambitious projects that could change the way we understand and use our brains in relationship to our world.
+The Brain Rejuvenation Project is just one of three ambitious projects that could change the way we understand and use our brains in relation to our world.

 All three projects came in response to the Institute’s call for Big Ideas three years ago.